Family honor: Turkey

 Family honor is a highly valued concept known as namus in Turkey and it is linked to female modesty, chastity, and family reputation among other families, as well as loyalty.

 An ideology of preserving family honor is deeply rooted is society and is not affected by high levels of education.
-Many women in Turkey are well educated but still are expected to be modest and sexually pure in order to preserve the honor of their families.
-If a family's honor is breached, it brings shame to the entire family.
-In such cases, traditionally the family would decide the fate of the female that brought shame.
+Many women in Turkey are well educated but still are expected to be modest and sexually chaste in order to preserve the perceived honor of their families.
+If a family's honor is perceived to be breached, it can bring social shame to the entire family.
+In such cases, traditionally the family would decide the fate of the woman accused of dishonoring her family.
 This might involve forcing the young woman into a shotgun wedding, while in extreme cases a young male in the family was given the duty to cleanse the family name through an honor killing.
-With recent changes to criminal law that removed reduced sentences for honor killings, females that brought shame to the family are sometimes forced to commit honor suicides by their families, especially in the predominantly Kurdish South-East regions, a region that greatly values traditions.
+With recent changes to criminal law that removed reduced sentences for honor killings, women that are accused of bringing shame to the family are sometimes forced to commit honor suicides by their families, especially in the predominantly Kurdish South-East regions, a region that greatly values traditions.
 Families who do not want their sons to face possible incrimination have encouraged their daughters to commit suicide.
 The number of female suicides over the years has increased greatly.
 Stories have surfaced revealing girls who are given tools with which to kill themselves such as rope to hang themselves, poisons to drink, or a gun to shoot themselves.
 Some murders have also been disguised as suicides in order to protect family members.
 Female family members are not the only ones that may be punished to preserve family honor.
 It is proposed that the death of a male homosexual physics student, Ahmet Yildiz, was an honor killing.

 Members of the Republican People Party have stated that in the six months preceding Hatice Firat's death a woman had been killed every day because of domestic violence.